apache/usergrid/docs/security-and-auth/facebook-sign.md

 # Facebook sign in

-You can authenticate your App Services requests by logging into Facebook.
-To access App Services resources, you need to provide an access token with each request (unless you use the sandbox app).
+You can authenticate your Usergrid requests by logging into Facebook.
+To access Usergrid resources, you need to provide an access token with each request (unless you use the sandbox app).
 You can get an access token by connecting to an appropriate web service endpoint and providing the correct client credentials — this is further described in Authenticating users and application clients.
 However, you can also obtain an access token by logging into Facebook.

-To enable authentication to App Services through Facebook, do the following in your app:
+To enable authentication to Usergrid through Facebook, do the following in your app:

 1. Make a login call to the Facebook API (do this using the Facebook SDK or API).
 If the login succeeds, a Facebook access token is returned.
-2. Send the Facebook access token to App Services.
-If the Facebook access token is valid and the user does not already exist in App Services, App Services provisions a new App Services user.
-It also returns an App Services access token, which you can use for subsequent App Services API calls.
-Behind the scenes, App Services uses the Facebook access token to retrieve the user's profile information from Facebook.
+2. Send the Facebook access token to Usergrid.
+If the Facebook access token is valid and the user does not already exist in Usergrid, Usergrid provisions a new Usergrid user.
+It also returns an Usergrid access token, which you can use for subsequent Usergrid API calls.
+Behind the scenes, Usergrid uses the Facebook access token to retrieve the user's profile information from Facebook.
 3. If the Facebook access token is invalid, Facebook returns an OAuth authentication error, and the login does not succeed.

-The request to authenticate to App Services using a Facebook access token is:
+The request to authenticate to Usergrid using a Facebook access token is:

     GET https://api.usergrid.com/{my_org}/{my_app}/auth/facebook?fb_access_token={fb_access_token}